ryane/ryaneschinger.com/content/articles/dockerized-postgresql-development-environment.md

 once in a while I run into issues where a version of the service I am running for one project is not compatible with the version I need on another project.
-This problem can be solved with virtualized, per-project development environments using a tool like [Vagrant](https://www.vagrantup.com/).
-On most of my recent projects, this is actually how I do things.
+This problem can be solved with virtualized, per-project development environments using a tool like [Vagrant](https://www.vagrantup.com/). <!--more--> On most of my recent projects, this is actually how I do things.
 But, not on all of them.
 I certainly could go back and create Vagrant environments for projects that depend on local resources but haven't found the time.

 I recently installed Linux on my laptop and, rather than install local services like postgresql for development purposes, I decided I would run them in Docker